 The IPHC Secretariat continues to develop new ways to display data and statistics for our stakeholders and other interested parties, focusing particularly on the addition of timely and useful visual displays such as those listed below.
-In 2023, the IPHC Secretariat migrated our website to a new platform with added and simplified updating and design features.
+In 2023, the IPHC Secretariat migrated our website to a new platform with added and simplified updating and design features and this was expanded in 2024.